vignettes/technicalities.Rmd

 4 | Triletes spores | To be excluded |

-The species - taxon associated is performed in sequential steps by the crest.get_modern_data() function.
+The species - taxon association is performed in sequential steps by the crest.get_modern_data() function.
 First, crestr classifies the taxa with the lowest taxonomical resolution (i.e. when Level is equal to one) and then increases the resolution Level by Level.
 In the example in Table 1, different taxonomic resolution levels are provided for different plant species belonging to the highly diverse Asteraceae family (the daisy family).
-To distribute all the Asteraceae species observed across the study area to their appropriate taxon, all the species are first classified as ‘Asteraceae undiff.’ (first row, Level = 1).
+To distribute all the Asteraceae species observed across the study area to their appropriate pollen taxon, all the species are first classified as ‘Asteraceae undiff.’ (first row, Level = 1).
 In a second time, the classification of some of these Asteraceae species is refined when reaching the better-resolved sub-groups (Stoebe-type and Artemisia at Level = 2).
 At the end of the process, the ‘Asteraceae undiff.’ group only contains Asteraceae species that grow in the study area but are not part of the genera Stoebe, Elytropappus or Artemisia.
-The latter are categorised separately as Stoebe-type or Artemisia.
+The latter are categorised separately as Stoebe-type or Artemisia, respectively.

 Additional taxa can also be added to the PSE